JuliaIO/ArgTools.jl/README.md

    will not work reliably inside of the `@arg_test` block: data is not guaranteed to have been fully written to `dst_file` until `dst` is finalized.
-This is an issue when `dst` is an already-opened process, for example: `arg_write` leaves the process open since it recieved it that way (you might want to write more data to it), and while it does flush the handle, there is no guarantee that the process will get data to its final destination until the process has exited.
+This is an issue when `dst` is an already-opened process, for example: `arg_write` leaves the process open since it received it that way (you might want to write more data to it), and while it does flush the handle, there is no guarantee that the process will get data to its final destination until the process has exited.
 Putting the test after the `@arg_test` block ensures that the process